 We love kids of all ages.
 We believe you are never too young to start getting comfortable in the water, with the right supervision and under the right circumstances.
 That said, these are not the right circumstances for a child under 12 to ride the rapids.
 We discourage you from lying about their age just to get them on the water.
 It may not be a good experience for someone too young.

 The rapids our families traverse on the Ocoee are no joke.
 While we provide equipment to protect your body and instruct you on best practices for safety, it’s up to you to listen to those instructions and follow them.
+We recommend that you undertake at least one of the many Care courses so that you know what to do in a situation that jeopardizes your child.
 That’s another reason why we have found 12 is the minimum age for rafting.
 Kids of this age have the concentration levels to pay attention to our instructions and to understand why we are giving them.